 While in the MSW Program, all IV-E students are required to take selective classes specific to the area of child services.
 They will also be enrolled in their final year in a seminar class specific to child welfare services.

 Field placement during the first year will involve working with children identified as at risk due to behavioral or family issues.
 These placements are typically in community-based agencies.
 In the final practicum year, students will be placed specifically in a local county child welfare services agency.
-See a list of field agencies (MS Word .doc).
+See a list of field agencies (Word).

 Students who are DSS/CDSS or CSW employees (part-time students) must return to the agency that sponsored their being in the program.
 Full-time students have the option of applying to any CWS agency within the State of California upon graduation.